dimike96/PicoCTF-Readme-Collection/Bloat-py.md

 # Bloat.py

-In this challenge we're given an encoved flag and a python script to decode it
+In this challenge we're given an encoded flag and a python script to decode it

 ## Solution